pcbrendel/pcbrendel.github.io/causality/em_tutorial.md

 incorrect_results$ci
 ```

-Very similar results are obtained from using the imputation approach.
-But don't take my word for it, see for yourself! <a href="https://github.com/pcbrendel/bias_analysis/blob/master/emc_tutorial.R" target="_blank">The full code for this analysis is available here.</a>
+You can find the full code for this analysis on my <a href="https://github.com/pcbrendel/causal/blob/master/bias_analysis_em.R" target="_blank">github</a>.